 '''

 (eval-jit-enabled) → boolean?

 (eval-jit-enabled on?) → void?

-on?: any/c
+on? : any/c

 '''

 A parameter that determines whether the native-code just-in-time compiler (JIT) is enabled for code (compiled or not) that is passed to the default evaluation handler.
-The default is
+A true parameter value is effective only on platforms for which the JIT is supported.